 [Text on screen:] Find out more about Tharamba Bugheen, Victorian Aboriginal Business Strategy

-Street Feast is an Indigenous owned and operated business, with Dale being a proud Monero Ngarigo man from Orbost in East Gippsland.
-Street Feast is THE original 'Low and Slow' Street Food Vendor in Melbourne and it is the work of husband and wife team, Dale and Jenni, based in Campbellfield, Melbourne.
+Street Feast is an Aboriginal-owned and operated business, with Dale being a proud Monero Ngarigo man from Orbost in East Gippsland.
+Street Feast is the original 'Low and Slow' Street Food Vendor in Melbourne and it is the work of husband and wife team, Dale and Jenni, based in Campbellfield, Melbourne.
 They have over 30 years combined experience in the hospitality industry from cooking and creating, to front of house management and exceptional customer service.

 [Dale:] If you're following on your heart and your passion and you're really giving it a red-hot go, you're going to achieve something at the end of the day.